vladimirvivien/litert-go/README.md

 ## Limitations

+Most limits follow from the substrate: `.litertlm` models ship fully static graphs, and the runtime is a pinned prebuilt release.

 - Context is bounded by the model's KV-cache size (e.g. 4096 for gemma3-1b).
   Prefill covers the prompt by chunking across the model's prefill buckets.
 - Models are statically shaped; no KV-cache growth or tensor resize occurs.